An Interview with Kofy Brown (Part 1)

 Eventually, I got a little bit tired and bogged down, after 20 years of doing Kofy Brown.
 So I started to just play bass; my friends Anita Lofton and Ieela Grant came to me and asked: “You wanna play with us?” and I was like: “Sure!” and Sistas In The Pit was born.
 I was the bass player and singer songwriter for that threesome, an all girl rock band.

 We went on tour with Iggy Pop and Mike Watt from Black Flag and we toured all over: China, SXSW, and it was great.
 We still are not completely dead; we play occasionally.
 After 10 years in Sistas In The Pit, I started missing my own music again.
-So then I was back on Kofy Brown stuff and then other friends wanted to make another band!
-[Laughter.]
-I had always wanted to play drums and Skip the Needle was born.
+So then I was back on Kofy Brown stuff and then other friends wanted to make another band! [ Laughter. ] I had always wanted to play drums and Skip the Needle was born.
 So that's kind of present day.
-I play bass with Gina Breedlove and Marcelle Davies-Lashley, and now I am putting out a new record, so!
+I occasionally play bass with Gina Breedlove and Marcelle Davies-Lashley, I also play drums for my friend Dillbilly’s band — who also has an album coming out — and now I am putting out my own new record, so!
 Phew!
 That's the trajectory! [ Laughs. ]

 Then we went to Holland for the first time to play the North Sea Jazz Festival.
 This dude, Dick Alder, was basically trying to force us to sign this record deal where we would sign over the masters of our record Hungry at the time.
 We were in his house on an island off the shore of the Netherlands, part of Amsterdam, but it felt like we were gonna get jacked in his house and we felt like we couldn't leave.
 So we just said yes yes!
 He let us leave, but once we left we were like, “What just happened?”
 Later he was calling us to sign the contract, but fortunately we didn't sign it.
 A lot of crazy stuff.

-Also, in Nanaimo, BC in Canada.
-We did a TV show called the Vicki Gabereau Show, while on tour, and we had to take a ferry from the mainland.
+Also, while on tour, we did a TV show called the Vicki Gabereau Show in Vancouver, and then we had to take a ferry to Nanaimo to from the mainland to play a show.
 When we got there, some people treated us like they had never seen black people before, you know they wanted to touch our hair...
 They were nice but they were more inquisitive.
 We played this set in a bar in Nanaimo and when we got back on the ferry, everyone was all like, “What was that all about… “ [ Laughs. ] Too many strange experiences!

 Official Site: kofybrown.com